 Nouveau wines are bottled young with little aging, offering light and sweet tastes.
 As is tradition in the Beaujolais region of France, four of our Bucks County wineries offer their own version of these wines fresh from harvest.

-Once all of the eight wineries have been visited and the card has all its punches, it can be entered into a drawing for a grand prize – 2 cases of our locally made Bucks County wine!
+Once all seven wineries have been visited and the card has all its punches, it can be exchanged for a drawing card at the last winery visited and entered into a drawing for a grand prize!

 About Passport to Bucks

 Passport to Bucks began in fall 2016 as a new initiative aimed at sharing all that Bucks County has to offer with the wine-loving community, region and visitors.
-The successful program will continue for a third season, which begins Oct.
-1, 2018.
-Cards will be accepted for complimentary wine tastings through April 30, 2019.
+The successful program will continue for a fourth season, which begins Nov.
+1, 2019.
+Cards will be accepted for complimentary wine tastings through March 31, 2020.

-Passports are also available for purchase at Visit Bucks County, 3207 Street Road in Bensalem, Pa., 19020.
+Passports will also be available for purchase at Visit Bucks County, 3207 Street Road in Bensalem, Pa., 19020.

 Passport holders will receive a free wine tasting at all wineries (a $65 value).
-Visits to all wineries during the contest period of Oct.
-1, 2018 through April 30, 2019 qualifies Passport holder for entry into a drawing.
-A winner will be selected randomly for the grand prize of 2 cases of our Bucks County wine!
+Visits to all wineries during the contest period of Nov.
+1, 2019 through March 31, 2020 qualifies Passport holder for entry into a drawing.
+A winner will be selected randomly.

 Come and taste the fruits of our labor during our annual Harvest Celebration.
 In addition to sampling a variety of award-winning Bucks County wines, guests can sample freshly pressed grape juices that have not yet fermented into wine.